LanKit/DatatablesBundle/Resources/doc/index.md

 ## DateTime Formatting

-All formatting is handled by the serializer service in use (likely JMSSerializer).
+All formatting is generally handled by the serializer service in use (likely JMSSerializer).
 To change the DateTime formatting when using the JMSSerializer you can either use annotation or define a default format in your `app/config/config.yml` file.